Creative Process - Dance of Muses

-In the course of making this painting, like it often happens, my mind wandered places that are quite strange and interesting; one could say, meta.
-The unconscious mind seems to be so free when our attention is focused on a task like art-making, that it starts to reflect upon that very activity in novel ways.I began to realize I am animated by two sources of creative inspiration at opposite ends of a spectrum.
+In the course of making this painting, as it often happens, my mind wandered to the outer edges of my ordinary mental landscapes.
+The unconscious mind seems to be so free when my attention is focused on a task like art-making that it starts to reflect upon that very activity in novel ways.
+I began to realize I am animated by two sources of creative inspiration at opposite ends of a spectrum.

 One is light in all senses of the words; life-giving, playful, almost angelic.
 It is like the muses of the Greeks, or the Anima in psychological terms.
 A counterpart to my psyche that is somehow wiser than me, and feeds me ideas in a mist of loving images.
 It is also the part of the artist, I believe, that is enriched by the deep relationships in their life.
 To feel love for another human is like a call to this source of creative light to emerge.
 It engenders the desire to create things in honor of these loved ones, and as gifts for them .